Amanieu/parking_lot/README.md

     object.
 15. `Mutex` and `RwLock` support [eventual fairness](https://trac.webkit.org/changeset/203350) which allows them to be fair on average without sacrificing performance.
+16. A `ReentrantMutex` type which supports recursive locking.

 ## The parking lot